ioccc-src/winner/markdown.md

 ✕ echo "This code block is NOT indented"
 ```

-We request that you indent the code block by multiples of four (4) ASCII SPACES, never TAB (␉):
+We request that you indent the code block by multiples of four (4)
+ASCII SPACES, never TAB (␉):

 ````<!---sh-->
-✔     echo "This code block is indented by mutiples of 4 spaces"
+✔     echo "This code block is indented by multiples of 4 spaces"

 ✔     # The top level starts with a 4 ASCII space indent.
 ✔     #